 In practice she advocates the vital importance and value of preventive medicine including nutrition and environmental enrichment for feline family members.
 By guiding families to follow the Canadian Cat Healthy program (cathealthy.ca) she sees that not only do these cats tend to stay out of the emergency room these felines also have a longer quality of life.
 She also really enjoys meeting all the cats with unique breeds and coat colorations coming to The Charing Cross Cat Clinic.

 Dr. Suderman shares her home with two energetic cornish rex cats Mercedes and Austen (aka Denis the Menace).
 These cats are often found sleeping and playing together with her two whippets Rayne and Phoenix.

 Dr. Suderman and her husband love spending time with their son Luke.
 She also enjoys horseback riding, reading and going on long walks with her family.
 Dr. Suderman is currently away from the practice on maternity leave.
-We look forward to welcoming her back in early 2019!
+We look forward to welcoming her back on April 4, 2019!